-If you’re starting to feel burnt out as the holidays approach, you’re not alone.
+If you’re starting to feel burnt out and struggling to stay on track as the holidays approach, you’re not alone.
 Between wrapping up Q4 and preparing for holiday festivities, projects and to-do’s seem to be piling up for everyone.
 As we approach the New Year, juggling priorities can become more and more difficult—that’s why we recommend taking a moment to refocus on mindfulness and gratitude.

 - Practice breathing deeply each morning.
 Become aware of your body, its capabilities, and its pain points.